josemanuelmejia/Obsidian/obsidian-history-vault-master/02 analysis/questions and arguments/Q1. Mining struggles antisystemic effects on capital accumulation/Profits, mining capital and gold accumulation.md

 ***p=sum(s)***

-The magnitude of the exchange value of mining commodities by which their surplus value was realized in increased money-capital at the final stage of capital circulation (M-C-M'), not only reflects the appropriation of non-paid wage labor in the capitalist production, but had an exponential increment in the circulation of capital or more precisely in their commercialization at the capitalists financial centers.
+The magnitude of the price of mining commodities by which their surplus value was realized in increased money-capital at the final stage of capital circulation (M-C-M'), not only reflects the appropriation of non-paid wage labor in the capitalist production, but had an exponential increment in the volume of circulation of capital or more precisely in their commercialization at the capitalists financial centers. [...]

 One of the two other causes than the rate of surplus-value to explain the rate of profit is the increment in the value of "that commodity which is money-commodity".
-The other is the new methods of accumulation, including original accumulation, invented by the capitalists.
+The other is the methods of accumulation, including original accumulation, invented by the capitalists.

 Robinson and Rangel (2022) states that the peak of social struggles of 2019 is the one of the contentious mobilization initiated in 1968.
 In this sense, the duration of the crisis of hegemony and the crisis of overaccumulation of global capitalism coincide with the 1970 incessant arose of gold reserves and price.